A request breaks the silence.

 Can you show me where it hurts?

-In an interview released in the 80s Waters said that much of the song comes from an episode that really happened one evening when, in order to allow him to hold a concert in Philadelphia, the doctor gave him a sedative against a severe stomach ache, probably caused by the tension.
-On the stage, his hands were blocked and his vision blurred, but none of this interested the crowd, which continued to move and shout.
-Hence one of the main themes of The Wall: the incommunicability between the public and the band.
+In an interview released in the 80s, Waters said that much of the song comes from something that really happened one evening when, in order to allow him to perform in Philadelphia, the doctor gave him a sedative for a severe stomach ache, which had probably caused by nerves.
+On the stage, his hands were numb and his vision blurred, but none of this derailed the crowd, who continued to dance and sing.
+And it was out of this that one of the main themes of The Wall came about: the disconnect between the public and the band.

 “That was the longest two hours of my life, trying to do a show when you can hardly lift your arm.”